danielthegray/vaultfile/README.md

 If the private or public key file exists, it will ask you if you want to overwrite it.
 To prevent the prompt from appearing, you can simply add `-y`/`--yes` or `-n`/`--no` to answer the question by default.

-**NOTE: The private key file should probably be set to be accesible only by you (`chmod 600`).
-However, since this is meant as a cross-platform tool, no UNIX permission scheme can be assumed, which leaves the protection of your private key entirely up to you.**
+**NOTE:** The private key file should probably be set to be accessible only by you (`chmod 600`), or even better, set to read-only (with `chmod 400`) to prevent accidental damage/removal of the key (if you really want to remove it you can always `chmod` it back).
+However, since this is meant as a cross-platform tool, no UNIX permission scheme can be assumed, which leaves the protection of your private key entirely up to you.

 ### User/key management
 #### Vaultfile creation & key/user registration